thechosenjuan/resume/docs/README.md

 ## Experience

+### Full Stack Developer at Coffee Systems

+###### (September 2016 - November 2016)

+-   Developed functionality in an administrative website using Symfony

+### Intern at Base22

+###### (January 2017 - July 2017)

+-   Implementation of Front End technologies, such as Vue.js for the company toolkit re-design

 ### Frontend Developer at Base22

 ###### (January 2017 - Current)

+-   Elaboration of system design toolkit that was used in a U.S. Government State project using [handlebars](http://handlebarsjs.com/)
+-   Develop US State marketings sites using IBM WCM technology and HTML/CSS/JS
 -   Elaboration of web application to display a catalog of Movies using React called [movix](https://movix.lab.base22.com/)